atxwang/atxwang.github.io/_posts/reflections on year 1/trump_sundown.md

 the brainrotification of Donald Trump was evident in last night's debate.
 Trump floundered, directionless, like some schizo boomer's social media algorithm. he accused Kamala of being a Marxist and a MAGA in the same breath, said something about "transgender operations on illegal aliens in jail", made repeated mentions of "post-birth abortions". he appealed to the infinite wisdom of Sean Hannity, Laura Ingraham, big-boy Hungarian strongman Viktor Orban. this is nonsense to regular people! does the undecided voter care about what hyper-partisan Fox News talking heads have to say? does the average American know who Viktor Orban *is*?
 Trump was not speaking to semi-mythical working-class American everyman (as Kamala did), he was speaking to the old people at his rallies.
 Trump was never a good debater, but even his comedic wit left much to be desired. his insults were lifeless. his classic Trumpisms ("millions and millions", everything being the "greatest" or the "worst" in history, etc.) were tired out.

-the most illustrative example of this, i think, was the whole "Haitian immigrants eating pet dogs" fiasco. an absurd lie sourced from very online corners of right-wing social media (probably learned secondhand from the [very online JD Vance](https://x.com/DrewPavlou/status/1813346372252504397)), this allegation from Trump was met with fact-checking from the ABC moderators. the 2016-era Trump could have gotten away with it, screamed something about fake news, memeified it. but 2024-era Trump can't
+the most illustrative example of this, i think, was the whole "Haitian immigrants eating pet dogs" fiasco. an absurd lie sourced from very online corners of right-wing social media (probably learned secondhand from the [very online JD Vance](https://x.com/DrewPavlou/status/1813346372252504397)), this allegation from Trump was met with fact-checking from the ABC moderators. the 2016-era Trump could have gotten away with it, screamed something about fake news, memeified it. but 2024-era Trump can't---instead, he sheepishly insists that he "saw it on TV"!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTg2MjU0MDIsMTY0Njc1MzgzNiwxND
+eyJoaXN0b3J5IjpbLTE4OTgzOTEyODMsMTY0Njc1MzgzNiwxND
 MwOTUxNjIxLC0yMDQxNzY1OTQyLDMzMzYzNDM3NiwtMTYwODE1
 ODQ2NywzMzQzNDYyMDYsMTQ2MTY4NTUwMiwtODExMTY3NjE3LD
 E3MTkzNTk5MzcsLTQ3MzMzMTg5NywtMjU4OTcxODA2LC02NDAx